INSTAGRAM FOR BUSINESS TIPS

 There are 1 billion active users on Instagram every month, and every day, 4.2 billion photos are liked.
 With Instagram, the quality of the posts are much more important than the quantity.
 According to Forrester research, Instagram user interactions with brands is 400 percent higher than on Facebook and Twitter, delivering 58 times more engagement per follower than Facebook and 120 times more engagement per follower than Twitter.

 The numbers speak for themselves: Instagram is a must for building your personal brand and business if you are looking to appeal to millennials.
-If you’re new to the platform or looking to increase your engagement, here are 30 tips to help you maximize your Instagram exposure.
+If you’re new to the social media platform or you are looking to increase engagement, here are 30 tips to help you maximize your Instagram business exposure.

 30 Instagram Marketing Tips for Business:

 2. Use Instagram Stories.
-Instagram Stories are used daily by over 500 million users.
+Instagram Stories is used daily by over 500 million active users.
 Leverage this rising trend and build your audience by showing followers what’s taking place in your business behind-the-scenes.
 Pin the story highlights to your Instagram profile.
-Fun fact: over 2 million advertisers are buying Instagram Story ads across Facebooks properties.
+Fun fact: over 2 million advertisers are buying Instagram Story ads across Facebook’s properties.

 4. Create a branded hashtag.
+Hashtags allow users not following your account to find your posts.
+They are a great way to expand your following.
 Create a unique and relevant hashtag for your business that followers can use.
 But be sure to heavily promote the branded hashtag at events and on marketing materials.
 A custom hashtag is worthless if no one is using it.
+Be sure to also use hashtags where your optimal followers can be found outside of your industry hashtags, too.
+Use hashtags with high search volume.
+If there is a successful brand in your vertical, look at what hashtags they use.

-5. Hold Instagram Takeovers.
+5. Instagram Takeovers.
+One way to increase engagement is through Instagram takeovers.
+Influencers or fellow employees can take over the company’s Instagram story for the day and show followers insight into the norms of the company or elite events.
 Utilize local celebrity influencers to drive traffic and engagement through cross-promoting content on both Instagram accounts.
 Here is an example of a successful Instagram Takeover we did with News 12 Anchor Tara Rosenblum.

-7. Switch to a free Instagram business account.
-Convert your personal account to a business account.
-This will enable you to track insights and analytics that regular profiles don’t have.
+7. Switch to an Instagram business account.
+There are three types of Instagram accounts: personal, business and creator accounts.
+Convert your personal account to a business account and set this up properly from the beginning so that followers can buy products and services from your business account.
+This will enable you to track insights and analytics that regular Instagram profiles don’t have.
+Insights can show you page views, locations of followers, age group and demographic details.

 8. Use Instagram planning apps.
 To win at Instagram, you must be very creative and good with graphic design.
-Consider using an app like preview or Plann to lay out all of your upcoming posts in a grid before you click post.
+If you are not a graphic designer, consider using an app like preview or Plann to lay out all of your upcoming posts in a grid before you click post.

 10. Weekday Hashtags.
 Use popular hashtags every day of the week to make it easier to get found in hashtag searches.
 These include #motivationmonday, #transformationtuesday, #wisdomwednesday, #tbt and #flashbackfriday.

-11. Regram.
+11. Regram user-generated content (UGC).
 Search for people who are mentioning your brand and use the Repost app to regram any brand mentions.
+As long as your account is tagged in someone else’s story or post you can repost that image onto your account.
+Reposting is a great tool to engage with your followers.
 Be sure to tag them and mention any associated Instagram handles in your posts.
+Share UGC and repost Instagram story mentions.
+Give visibility to your followers and reward them for mentioning your brand or business in their Instagram Story.

 12. Tag brands.
 Tag Instagram users and locations in posts to make your brand easier for new users to find.
-Also tag other influencers in your Instagram posts to get found in their tagged photos, but be careful not to spam!
+Tag other influencers in your Instagram posts to get found in their tagged photos, but be careful not to spam.

 13. Aspirational Instagram Marketing.
 Think of Instagram as a vision board for your business.
 Post photos that will inspire your prospective customers to be part of the lifestyle brand that is associated with your company.